provectus/internship/devops/01 - git/README.md

 1. `*` What are pre-commit hooks and post-commit hooks, and what are they for?

 1. `*` How do I change the last commit without adding a new commit?

-## Tasks

-* fork the current repository

-* clone it, find the last failed changes and cancel them

-* after passing all the questions, make a pull-request with the results of the task and the tag Done-current date (e.g. `Done-01-01-2021`)